 Here, we implement a new algorithm, where relativistic effects are incorporated in a physically transparent way.
 The second term under the square root in Eq.
 (1) is the relativistic correction.
 It is simply understood, in the case of colliding hard spheres, as a geometrical effect resulting from the Lorentz contraction of the spheres.
-We take this contraction into account, in the Monte-Carlo simulation, by replacing spheres with oblate spheroids, whose polar axis is the direction of motion.
+We take this contraction into account, in the Monte Carlo simulation, by replacing spheres with oblate spheroids, whose polar axis is the direction of motion.
 As with the other algorithms, Lorentz covariance and locality are broken in the sense that collisions occur instantaneously at a finite distance.
 However, these violations are small if the system is dilute [8], which is required by the Boltzmann equation.
 The difference with the ZPC algorithm is that the collision time is determined directly in the laboratory frame, not in the center-of-mass frame.

 For sake of simplicity, we consider a two-dimensional gas of massless particles in the transverse plane (x, y).
 We thus neglect an important feature of the dynamics of heavy-ion collisions, the fast longitudinal expansion.
+As will be shown below, this is not crucial for elliptic flow, which is essentially unaffected by the longitudinal expansion.
+Initial conditions for the N particles are generated randomly according to a Gaussian distribution in coordinate space, and an isotropic, thermal distribution in momentum space:

-FIG. 1: Picture of a collision between a particle 1 of size $\sigma{2d} = 2r$ and a pointlike particle 2.
+FIG. 1.
+Picture of a collision between a particle 1 of size $\sigma = 2r$ and a pointlike particle 2.
 The impact parameter d, as defined in Eq.
 (3), is negative.